Pakistani Home Minister accuses Imran Khan of revealing official secrets for political purposes - ExBulletin

 Sanaullah, the interior minister, was referring to an incident after Khan’s ousting on Wednesday, when the former cricket star turned Islamist politician addressed a gathering of supporters.

-At the rally, Khan held up the document in question, describing it as evidence that he was under threat and claiming his ouster was a plot between his opponents and the United States.
+At the rally, Khan waved the document in question, describing it as “evidence” that he was under threat and claiming his ouster was a plot between his opponents and the United States.
 The Pakistani military, Washington and Sharif’s government have all denied any conspiracy against Khan.

 The document Khan held up was apparently diplomatic correspondence between Asad Majeed, then Pakistan’s ambassador to the United States, and the foreign ministry in Islamabad, according to Azam Khan, a former secretary to Imran Khan and one of many supporters who abandoned him following the May violence.